BlokasLabs/pisound-docs/Pisound-App.md

 ### Patch Parameters and MIDI

+Thanks to integration with TheTechnobear's [MEC software](https://github.com/TheTechnobear/MEC), MIDI mappable parameters in PD are possible.

 When a patch gets launched, the app connects all of the connected MIDI devices to the patch host, so you may immediately interact with the system, in case it reacts to MIDI messages.

 To have the parameters displayed in the app, the patch must contain the [parameter definitions](#parameter-definitions) and load the appropriate plugin.